 - Walnuts and almonds

 Vitamins B6, B12, and folic acid are also important to your hair.
-Vegetarians and vegans often don't get enough of them.
+Vegetarians and vegans may not get enough of them.

 Foods with B-6 include bananas, potatoes (both white and sweet), and spinach.
 Major sources of B12 include meat, poultry, fish, and dairy products.